Formalizing contextuality in sequential scenarios: Sequential scenarios

 {\textup{KCBS}}

-\begin{example}[Sequential KCBS] We define the sequential KCBS scenario $\XMOSEQ[\textup{KCBS}]$ where we have five instruments $X_{\KCBS} = \{A^i\}_{i=0,\dots,4}$, and they all have two possible outcomes $\forall A^i \in X\colon O_{\KCBS,A^i} = \{0,1\}$.
+\begin{example}[Sequential KCBS] We define the sequential KCBS scenario $\XMOSEQ[\textup{KCBS}]$ where we have five instruments $X_{\KCBS} = \left\{A,B,C,D,E\right\}$, and they all have two possible outcomes $\forall I \in X_{\KCBS} \colon (O_{\KCBS})_{I} = \{0,1\}$.
 Then we define the sequences as:

-Where the subscript is the order inside a sequence, and the superscript defines the instrument. \end{example}
+Where the subscript is the order of the instrument inside a sequence. \end{example}

 Note that in Example~\ref{ex:seq-KCBS} we could have decided of different order in the sequences $S \in \mathcal{S}_{\KCBS}$, and that would still be a valid scenario.
-This illustrates that there are multiple possible sequential scenarios associated to a non-contextuality scenario.
+This illustrates that there are multiple possible sequential scenarios associated to a measurement scenario.
 We will give more details on this possibility in Section~\ref{sec:non-contextuality}.

 When we run an experiment or make a model from a theory of a given sequential scenario, we obtain a set of probabilities.
-We call these probabilities an \textit{empirical behaviour}, which is defined on a sequential scenario: \begin{definition}[(Sequential) Empirical behaviour] An (sequential) empirical behaviour $e$ is defined on a sequential scenario $\XMOSEQ$ as a family of probability distribution $e = (e_S)_{S\in \mathcal{S}}$ where each $e_S\colon O_S \to [0,1]$ is a probability distribution on classical outcomes for the instruments in a sequence. \end{definition}
+We call these probabilities an \textit{empirical behaviour}, which is defined on a sequential scenario: \begin{definition}[(Sequential) Empirical behaviour] An empirical behaviour $e$ on a sequential scenario $\XMOSEQ$ is defined as a family of probability distribution $e = (e_S)_{S\in \mathcal{S}}$.
+Each $e_S\colon O_S \to [0,1]$ is a probability distribution on classical outcomes for the instruments in a sequence. \end{definition}